mvcds/my-library/domain-driven-design/3 - The building blocks of a model-driven-design/2 - A model expressed in software/11 - Identity.md

 Beware of "technical identities" (like place in memory), as it's not a "domain identity" - the domain part is significant for the domaian and its [[Software|Softwares]]

+---

+It comes with a possible cost on [[Performance]], so it should only be given when it makes sense

 #understanding of [[0 - Domain-Driven Design]]